Dwin17/bento/README.md

 ![Bento](https://i.imgur.com/Sd1PrTW.jpg)

-The Bento Macropad is a 5-key macropad designed by Dwin17 with PCB designed by coarse (keyboard.coarse.tech).
+The Bento Macropad is a 5-key macropad with rotary encoder designed by Dwin17 with PCB designed by coarse (keyboard.coarse.tech).

 Key features include:
 - Powered by QMK Firmware